 Dessert - parsley sirop ice cream, balsamic vinegar, buttermilk cream and a crisp

 Bread was excellent, and was supplied by Thierry Breton (Chez Michel) from his bakery.
 Most of our guess was correct, but there were some subtle ingredients we didn’t get it right, like parsley ice cream.
 The manager explained to us, the same meal would be served at night but with a few more dishes.
 She said the challenge for lunch for the chef was to have dégustation menu but to serve the plates quickly.
 Dinner was easier, as longer time could be assigned between dishes.
 She sometimes helped the chef for dressage but never in cooking.
-So a kudos for a 1-chef for the impressive food.
+So a kudos for a 1-chef kitchen for the impressive food.

 Looks like Détour is going to be a miss, too, like Maison.
 A Parisian friend of ours tried to reserve by e-mail and never got a reply.
 I sent an e-mail a week ago and never got a reply.
 I telephoned two days ago and got a message that their voice mail box was full, and that the phone company was désolé that they couldn’t help.
 I tried calling again today and got a message telling me that the line had been disconnected.
 Dommage.